 Making your strategy work by overcoming the barriers to execution

-Most companies believe that – after careful strategic review, analysis and planning – they have a winning strategy.
-However, our latest research shows that 70 per cent of companies fail to get what they want out of their strategic plan and that the problems usually begin with execution.
+Most companies believe that after careful strategic review, analysis and planning, they have a winning strategy.
+However, our research shows that many strategies fail to succeed as executives often overlook the intangible factors such as politics, emotions, and culture.
 The result of this is both organisational failure and individual stress and frustration – especially for the executives charged with implementation.

-Rationally, these executives have clear ideas and know what they need to do – and yet they cannot get it done.
-They may even have read the recent research, showing that hidden psychological or sociological factors are as important for success as the rational or measureable factors.
+These executives have clear ideas and know what they need to do – and yet they cannot get it done.
+They may even have read the recent research, showing that hidden psychological or political factors are as important for success as the rational or tangible factors.

 INSEAD’s Strategy Execution Programme provides the insights and tools to bridge that difficult gap between the rational development of strategy and real-life execution.
 It helps to identify hidden traps, balance the rational with the emotional and build the internal capability to continue implementing strategy successfully.
 Last but not least, the programme provides a ready-made support network in the form of fellow participants facing similar challenges.
 Arrive with a strategy report... and leave with an action plan that delivers results.